 In this post, I promote traveling to a destination that is the traditional lands of the ᏣᎳᎫᏪᏘᏱ Tsalaguwetiyi (Cherokee, East), S’atsoyaha (Yuchi), and Miccosukee peoples, among many others.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

 This post was originally published in July 2018, and was updated most recently in August 2022.

 The History of the Blue Ridge Parkway

 U.S. President Franklin D. Roosevelt (“FDR”) is known for his conservation efforts during The Great Depression of the 1930s.
-FDR expanded the National Park Service in 1933 to include historic sites as well as parks and monuments.
-The Blue Ridge Parkway was part of the FDR’s New Deal program.
+FDR expanded the National Park Service in 1933 to include historical sites as well as parks and monuments.
+The Blue Ridge Parkway was part of FDR’s New Deal program.
 The New Deal helped put thousands of people to work, and the Blue Ridge Parkway was one of the New Deal’s top park projects.

 Snaking through 29 counties in Virginia and North Carolina’s Appalachian mountains, the road is the longest road planned as a single unit in the United States.
 The parkway grants travelers access to the mountain passes and the panoramic views along the crest of the Blue Ridge Mountains.
 It was also instrumental in encouraging tourism, to help the Appalachian region survive the Great Depression.